christopherwells/platformer/readme.md

+# to run
+> pip install pygame
+> python main .py

+Space to jump, left and right arrow keys to move.

 # Todo
 - puzzles on the way give you better items and armor
 - enemies get harder as you go up